nestharus/small-fast-router/docs/tickets.md

 - Path wildcard matching works with reversed sub-trie processing
 - Unit tests verify correct matching for all pattern types

-### SFRT-003: Implement Trie Structure for Route Storage
+### SFRT-003: Implement Adaptive Trie Structure for Route Storage
 **Description:** Create an optimized trie data structure for storing routes and efficient lookup.
 **Technical Details:**
 - Implement a trie data structure with the following features: